 2. Colour

 Colour and combinations of colour can also add or remove appeal in an image, texture or model.
-Think back to your colour theory lesson from the Foundations portion of this course.
+Think back to the colour theory section from the Foundations module of this course.

-You will remember that there are established guidelines for creating appealing colour schemes—for example, contrasting, complementary, monochromatic, analogous colour schemes, etc.
+You will remember that there are established guidelines for creating appealing colour schemes — for example, contrasting, complementary, monochromatic, or analogous colour schemes.

 3. Level of Detail